iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

-We can see that in the image which goes PD without RCAM number of pixels deflected in the HOT zone (_red color_) is much less compared to the image that goes PD without RCAM.
+We can see that in the image which undergoes Pixel Deflection without RCAM the number of pixels deflected in the HOT zone (_red color_) is much less compared to the image that undergoes Pixel Deflection without RCAM.

 ## Wavelet Denoising after PD with RCAM